iVejDev/ProjectManagementSystem/README.md

 A comprehensive project management solution built with ASP.NET Core MVC that helps organizations efficiently manage projects, customers, team members, and services in one centralized system.

+## 👨‍💻 Developer Information

+This Project Management System was developed by Ilir, a first-year student at EC Education studying Web Development with .NET.
+It was created as part of the Data Storage course, demonstrating proficiency in modern web development techniques and best practices.

 ## 🌟 Key Features